Usage

 If you wish to state a result without giving a proof, you can leave proof as an empty content block [].

-All of these environments (regardless of type) share a set of (optional) keyword arguments:
+All of these environments (regardless of type) share a set of (optional) keyword arguments, including width (default: 100%) and height (default: auto), along with several other settings listed below.

-Also, the problem environment includes an automatic counter if no title is passed in, which can be helpful when working on problem sets.
+Also, the problem environment includes an automatic counter if no title is passed in, which can be helpful when working on homework assignments.

 Themes and Colors